sinzianag/README-template/README.md

 This sections should include information about how much the tests cover.

 If there are performance tests, this is where you would be able to find the benchmarks ( either noted here or as a link to a separate document).

+## Development status

+This section should give a high level overview of the health of the app.
+If it's production ready, if all the tests are running and if they cover enough areas.

 ## Versioning